bleaklake/AM-to-CHTML/README.md

 # am-to-chtml

 This MathJax wrapper converts AsciiMath (AM) to CompactHypertextMarkUpLanguage (CHTML).
-This package doesn't use any webworkers, webviews; so It can be used for your NodeJS, React and React Native projects.
+This package doesn't use any webworkers, webviews ; so It can be used for your NodeJS, React and React Native projects.

 **This project is still in its early development stages.**